-The Ridgid Shop Vac WD19560 was tested and compared to three other shop vacuums.
+The Ridgid Shop Vac WD19560 was in comparison test with three other shop vacuums.

-The Ridgid came out on top, however we learned some tricks on how to dramatically increase the performance of your shop vacuum when you need it.
+In this comparison test the Ridgid Shop Vac came out on top, however we learned some tricks on how to dramatically increase the performance of your shop vacuum when you need it.

-The Ridgid Shop Vacuum Model WD19560 was tested against three older shop vacuums using an inexpensive setup and methodology that can be easily duplicated.
+The Ridgid Shop Vac Model WD19560 was in a comparison test against three older shop vacuums using an inexpensive setup and methodology that can be easily duplicated.
 Two inexpensive instruments, the Kill A Watt meter and the Smartphone Anemometer provided all the electrical and flow information needed for accurate comparison of four shop vacuums.
 As you will see the Ridgid Shop Vacuum WD19560 is a wonderful machine that clearly met the manufacturer’s performance specifications, and in some conditions exceeded them.
 The Ridgid Shop Vacuum met all of the performance requirements for digging holes with a Holey-Moley Digger.

 - Shortening the hose length from 7 feet to 3 feet doubled the material pickup rate for all vacuums.

 - Smaller Shop Vacuum performance improves up to 150% with larger diameter (2-½ inch) and shorter hose length.
 In some cases the 8 Amp Shop Vac out performed the 12 Amp model.

 - Increasing hose diameter to the largest diameter the shop vacuum will allow increases flow rate.